-Congratulations to the winners of the Editors’ Choice Awards for outstanding articles published in GENETICS in 2019!
+Congratulations to the winners of the Editors’ Choice Awards for outstanding articles published in GENETICS in 2020!
 The journal’s Editorial Board considered a diverse range of articles, finding many papers worthy of recognition.
 After much deliberation, they settled on one exceptional article for each of the three award categories: molecular genetics, population and evolutionary genetics, and quantitative genetics.
-Check out some of the best GENETICS had to offer in 2019!
+Check out some of the best GENETICS had to offer in 2020, and be sure to browse the full Spotlight collection.

 EDITORS’ CHOICE AWARD IN MOLECULAR GENETICS